MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 The second time we launched a machine we put this "Customization Script" into the post creation tab.

-We were asking for this command set to be run on our PC in the cloud once it had started.
+We were asking for this set of commands to be run on our PC in the cloud once it had started.

 `apt-get` is the front end for a program called a package manager.
 Its rather like the appstore on your phone, and allows you to add, remove, and upgrade applications.
 So we were asking for all the applications to be brought up to